AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model/editing-your-approved-model.md

 ## Editing Your Model {#editing-your-model}

-1. Select the model you want to make changes to in the Analytics section and click **Edit Draft**.
+1. Select the model you want to make changes to in the [!UICONTROL Analytics] section and click **[!UICONTROL Edit Draft]**.

    ![](assets/one.png)

 1. You can't delete stages when editing a draft model (after the model's been approved).
 Instead, you can merge that stage with another in the model.
-Right-click the stage you want to merge and click **Merge**.
+Right-click the stage you want to merge and click **[!UICONTROL Merge]**.

    ![](assets/two.png)

-1. Choose the new stage for leads currently in the one selected, or select **None** to remove the leads from your model.
-When you're done, click **Merge**.
+1. Choose the new stage for leads currently in the one selected, or select **[!UICONTROL None]** to remove the leads from your model.
+When you're done, click **[!UICONTROL Merge]**.

    ![](assets/three.png)

-1. When you're done making changes to the model, re-approve it by selecting **Approve Model Draft** in the **Model Actions** menu.
+1. When you're done making changes to the model, re-approve it by selecting **[!UICONTROL Approve Model Draft]** in the **[!UICONTROL Model Actions]** menu.

    ![](assets/four.png)